 As the UK begins easing lockdown restrictions, businesses around the country are eager to return to normality.
 Many brands have already reopened the doors to their high street stores, with social distancing and personal protective equipment (PPE) mandatory requirements across the board.
 This ‘new normal’ serves to remind companies not to forget the lessons learnt recently.

-After all, the week-on-week growth of online shopping recently surged by 129% cross the UK and Europe1.
+After all, the week-on-week growth of online shopping recently surged by 129% across the UK and Europe1.
 Additionally, 77% of consumers stated they expect to continue online shopping more once lockdown ends.
 This indicates the possibility of an irreversible change in consumer purchasing behaviour2.

 Below are three things to continue after lockdown: